Privacy & Security

 - MimicScribe performs all speech recognition on-device using Apple's CoreML framework.
 Your audio never leaves your Mac.

 - When you use AI features, transcribed text is sent to Google's Gemini API through a proxy server we operate.
-Unlimited subscribers can optionally use their own Gemini API key, sending data directly to Google and bypassing our servers entirely.
+You can bypass our servers with your own Gemini API key, or route AI features to any OpenAI-compatible endpoint — including a local model on your own Mac, so text never leaves it.
 Audio is never sent.

 - No account or login is required — your usage is never tied to your identity.